GLOBAL MARKETS-Euro sinks to 12-year lows, equities gain

 The major stock indexes for Germany, France and Italy all rose more than 2 percent.

-MSCI’s all-country world index, a measure of stock performance in 46 countries, slipped 0.02 percent at it hovered on either side of break-even.
+MSCI’s all-country world index, a measure of stock performance in 46 countries, added 0.06 percent.

-The euro was broadly lower against other major currencies, slumping to a seven-year low against sterling, at 70.145 pence , and a 20-month low against the yen of 127.64 yen .
+The euro was broadly lower against other major currencies, slumping to a seven-year low against sterling, at 70.145 pence , and an 18-month low against the yen, of 128.20 yen .

-U.S. Treasury debt carrying relatively high yields rose for a third straight day after foreigners bid aggressively during a government auction of $21 billion of benchmark 10-year notes.
-Treasury prices, which move inveresly to yields, had been lower before the auction.

-“That is an indication of the demand for our long-dated paper because we yield so much more than the rest of the world,” said Mary Ann Hurley, fixed income trader at D.A.
-Davidson in Seattle.

-Ten-year U.S. Treasuries rose 4/32 in price to yield 2.1103 percent, while two-year Treasuries fell ever so slightly in price, pushing yields up to 0.6882 percent.
+Ten-year U.S. Treasuries fell 4/32 in price to yield 2.1438 percent, while two-year Treasuries fell slightly in price, pushing yields up to 0.7002 percent.

 The 10-year German bund rose to yield 0.210 percent, after having earlier fallen to a record 0.193 percent.
 The 30-year German bund yielded 0.663 percent.